 A touchdown in football is worth 6 points.
 Offenses in football will try to score as many touchdowns as possible while they have possession of the football.
 The main goal of football is to score touchdowns.

-A player on the offense (or defense) must control the football and pass the goal line to score a touchdown in football.
+A player on the offense (or defense) must control the football and get the entire ball past the goal line to score a touchdown in football.
 The goal line is the thick white stripe at the endzone’s start.

 When an offensive player crosses the goal line, the referee will put his hands in the air to signal a touchdown like this.